n-szulc/fingeRNAt/README.md

 # Installation

-We recommend fingeRNAt usage in conda environment, however it is possible to manually install required dependencies and run fingeRNAt in user-customed environment.
+Recommended fingeRNAt usage is in conda environment.

 Required dependencies are: